Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: A priori estimates and Theorem

 where we set

 For $t = 0$ the equations are solvable by choosing $v_{ij} = u^{ij}$ and $F_{ij}$ to be \emph{constant} representatives of their cohomology classes.
-For Theorem \ref{MainThmSurface}, we assume that $[F]$ is a K\"ahler class.

 By Proposition \ref{aprioriPropSurfaces} the set of times $t \in [0,1]$ for which the equations \eqref{continuityMethodSurface} are solvable is closed as long as the solution satisfies $F \geq 0$.
-We claim that, under suitable conditions on the phase $e^{\ii\hth}$ and the coupling constant $\alpha$, the bundle curvature actually remains negative, i.e. the condition $F > 0$ is \emph{closed} along the continuity path.
-To see this, recall that we showed above that (along the path) the form $\chi = -\sin(\hth ) F + \cos(\hth ) \omega$ satisfies the complex Monge-Amp\`ere equation $\chi^2 = \omega^2$.
-By Yau's partial $C^2$ estimate, there is a constant $c > 0$, depending only on $\omega$, such that
+We claim that if the classes $[F]$ and $[\omega]$ are sufficiently close, depending only on $\sup|A|$ and $\alpha'$, then the bundle curvature actually remains negative, i.e. the condition $F > 0$ is \emph{closed} along the continuity path.
+To see this we use the complex Monge-Amp\`ere equation